-A controversy ensued over a high school student’s painting (pictured above) that was removing from the Capitol Building in 2017, because it had anti-police themes and offended some members of Congress.
+A controversy ensued over a high school student’s painting (pictured above) that was removed from the Capitol Building in 2017 because it had anti-police themes and offended some members of Congress.
 The student artist, David Pulphus, and the representative who supported the painting challenged the removal in federal court.
 However, a federal district court judge in Pulphus v.
 Ayers (D.D.C.
 2017) ruled that the art display was a form of government speech largely because the government retained the ability to exercise editorial control over which paintings were displayed.
 (AP Photo/Zach Gibson, used with permission from The Associated Press.)

 In drafting the Constitution, the framers acknowledged the importance of artistic expression, going so far as to define promotion of the “useful arts” as one of government’s purposes.

 Despite this early recognition, artistic expression has historically been subject to some measure of direct or indirect censorship in the United States.

 The First Amendment provides significant protection to artistic expression and, as a result, severely limits the government’s right to censor controversial works in most contexts.
 Nonetheless, restrictions on the publication of art continues in several contexts.

 The scope of protection afforded to artistic expression largely depends on the nature of the speech.
 Artistic expression through the spoken or written word, particularly in the form of political protest or satirical speeches or writings, such as plays or stories, is akin to “pure speech”and is entitled to comprehensive protection.

 By contrast, art created for commercial purposes or not designed to convey an expressive message (such as nude dancing) is entitled to less protection.